leingang/python-fixstb/README.md

 1. Open a Brightspace page in the browser and a terminal window alongside it.
 2. In the browswer, edit any RTE element and choose the `</>` option to view the source.
 3. Copy the source to the clipboard.
-4. In the terminal window, type `pbpaste | ./fixstb.py | pbcopy`.
+4. In the terminal window, type `pbpaste | fixstb | pbcopy`.
 This will replace the contents of the clipboard with the fixed version.
 5. Back in the browser, paste.
 6. Go to the next element that needs to be converted and repeat.
 Since the terminal command doesn't change, it can be repeated with an up-arrow and return.